AdhurimBerisha/TechZone50---Gjirafa50-Clone/README.md

 **Frontend:**
 - React
-- Redux Toolkit for state management
+- Zustand for state management
 - Tailwind CSS for UI styling
 - Axios for API communication
 - Stripe for payment integration